maxonflutter/Uber-like-Maps-With-Google-Maps-Platform/README.md

 7. Run the app using `flutter run` and explore the maps.

 ### Credits:
-This project is developed by maxonflutter.
+This project is developed by maxonflutter / [atomsbox](https://atomsbox.com) .
 Feel free to contribute, provide feedback, or suggest improvements via GitHub.

 For any inquiries, reach out to me.